shirlwilliams/dsc-mod-2-project-v2-1-online-ds-ft-120919/README.md

 * closer to Seattle, possibly in the Bellevue area
 * with a good construction grade
 * having a home with at least 2880 sq ft
-* If you want a waterfront home, it is likely higher priced.
+* If a waterfront home is desired, most are higher priced.

 # Future Options